Changing Demographics: Shifts to Filipino and Mexican Labor

-Phillip Merlo serves as the Director of Education at the San Joaquin County Historical Museum.
+Phillip Merlo serves as the Executive Director of the San Joaquin County Historical Museum.
 He previously taught History at Franklin High School in Stockton.
-Phillip works with several local nonprofits, including Little Manila Rising, Restore the Delta, and the Friends of the Public Library.
+Phillip works with local nonprofits, Stockton Cultural Heritage Board, and as a Trustee of Little Manila Rising.
 He strongly believes in using history and education to make the world a better place.

 To continue reading Soundings for free just click the little blue ‘X’ in the upper right corner.

 But before you do, please consider becoming a supporter by clicking the blue bar below.
 Soundings is free to enjoy but not free to produce.